dicelab-rhul/LELMA/README.md

   <img src="assets/choices_dist_gemini.png" alt="Choices Gemini" width="45%" />
 </p>

-After the correction of reasoning errors, especially for GPT-4 Omni, the risk-averse choices are more prevalent.
+After the correction of reasoning errors, especially for GPT-4 Omni, the risk-averse choices are more prevalent in the final reasoning attempt in comparison to the original attempt.

 ### Reasoning correctness